Budapest (song): Background

 Ezra told The Daily Telegraph that "Budapest" was "[his] first attempt to write a love song, and it uses the first three guitar chords [he] ever learned.
 There's a lot to be said for that simplicity."
-Ezra has also insisted that, despite its title, the lyrics of "Budapest" do not have anything to do with the city in Hungary and that he had never even been there before.
+Ezra has also insisted that, despite its title, the lyrics of "Budapest" do not have anything to do with the Hungarian capital and that he had never even been there before.
 He said, "I was in Malmö in Sweden and the Eurovision Song Contest was being held in Malmö on that night, and I didn't have a clue about it but everyone there seemed to be really excited about it and having parties.
 But I didn't know you couldn't buy alcohol after 10 o'clock at night.
 So I ended up buying a bottle of like, rum, or something like that from a guy in a park so I could have something to drink at this party.
 Anyway, I was meant to be getting a train to Budapest the next day, and I never got it because I was too hungover and didn't fancy it.
 So I wrote the song about being miles from Budapest."

 "Budapest" was originally released as part of Ezra's EP Did You Hear the Rain?, which contains the song of the same name.
 When asked about how the song became popular, Ezra revealed, "At first we gave it away as a free track off the/my EP for like a month, and then in Italy it just kicked off for some reason.
 I've never even been over there, but [the song] was just huge on the radio.
 It kind of happened overnight.
 Then it went over [to] Germany and when we released it in the UK, it took off there as well."